Monitors and Alerts¶

 Query window size - time frame evaluated by the monitor

 To quickly assess the effective freshness of a monitor with a complex data lineage, use the Acceleration Manager.
 From Settings at the lower left, click Workspace Settings, Acceleration Manager, and Monitors.
 Sort by Effective Freshness to filter the list.
 Monitors with an Effective freshness that is worse than the Freshness goal will have a warning icon and colored display.
 Hover over these lines to get a context menu, and click the More icon to edit the Monitor definition.
 You can also access monitor definitions from the Acceleration Manager’s Monitors list page.
 Hover over the monitor to access the context menu, and click the Pencil icon to edit the Monitor definition.
-Note that Legacy Monitors are on a separate page and can also be edited.
+Note that v1 Monitors are on a separate page and can also be edited.

 Edit the Monitor by clicking the pencil icon at top right or from the context menu and navigate to the Monitor Query.
 Click Manage Inputs at the right side to list the input datasets, and click the Open or Edit buttons to review their data or definitions.
 Note the Manage Inputs button is hidden when using an expression builder, click the OPAL button at the right side to expose it.